 The RPi is always at "RPi-JMRI.local" and running VncServer, so you can use TightVNC Client to access the desktop (use address RPi-JMRI.local::5900).
 Via the desktop, you can easily change and save settings in JMRI PanelPro.
 Double-click the "Disable AutoIdentify" if you'd like your RPi to always use the last profile.

-You can also use remote access tools like Putty and WinSCP for command line and file access, for tasks such as copying your roster and panel files over to the RPi. (user is "pi", all passwords are "rpI-jmri", 3rd char is a capital "eye").
+You can also use remote access tools like Putty for command line, and WinSCP or Windows file sharing for file access, for tasks such as copying your roster and panel files over to the RPi. (user is "pi", all passwords are "rpI-jmri", 3rd char is a capital "eye").
 Put these files in the /home/pi/JMRI_UserFiles folder.

-Installed hostapd, dnsmasq and avahi-daemon using "sudo apt-get install hostapd dnsmasq avahi-daemon samba"
+Installed hostapd, dnsmasq and samba using "sudo apt-get install hostapd dnsmasq samba"